soflyy/breakdance-developer-docs/hooks/ai-endpoints.md

 ## Filters
 - `breakdance_ai_model` - this filter allows you to define the model that Breakdance AI will use.
 - `breakdance_ai_api_endpoint` - this filter lets you change the AI provider endpoint used for Breakdance AI.
+- `breakdance_ai_enabled` = this filter lets you choose whether or not Breakdance AI is viaible within Breakdance.

 ## Examples
 Here are some examples for how to change AI Models.